puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 {% task 2 %}
 The path to greatness is a lonely one.
 Fortunately, your superuser status gives you the ability to create an assistant for yourself.
 First let's do this in a non-Puppet way.
 Type the following command:

-	useradd ralph
+	useradd byte

 {% task 3 %}
 Now take a look at your new assistant.
 Type the following command:

-	puppet resource user ralph
+	puppet resource user byte

 Potent stuff.
-Note that Ralph's password attribute is set to `'!!'`.
+Note that Byte's password attribute is set to `'!!'`.
 This isn't a proper password at all!
-In fact, it's a special value indicating Ralph has no password whatsoever.
+In fact, it's a special value indicating Byte has no password whatsoever.

 ### Attribute Value Pairs

 One more time.
 Let's look at the above resource declaration.
 After the colon, comes a list of **attributes** and their corresponding **values**.
 Each line consists of an attribute name, a `=>` (hash rocket), a value, and a final comma.
 For example, the attribute value pair `home => '/root',` indicates that your home is set to the directory `/root`.

 {% task 4 %}
-Rectify the Ralph's password situation by setting it to *puppetlabs*.
+Rectify the Byte's password situation by setting it to *puppetlabs*.

-	passwd ralph
+	passwd byte

-If you take another look at `puppet resource user ralph`, the value for his password attribute should now be set to a SHA1 hash of his password, something a little like this: `'$1$hNahKZqJ$9ul/RR2U.9ITZlKcMbOqJ.'`
+If you take another look at `puppet resource user byte`, the value for his password attribute should now be set to a SHA1 hash of his password, something a little like this: `'$1$hNahKZqJ$9ul/RR2U.9ITZlKcMbOqJ.'`

 {% task 5 %}
-Now have a look at Ralph's home directory.
-When you created him, it was set to `'/home/ralph'` by default.
-His home is a `directory`, which is really just a special kind of the resource type `file`.
+Now have a look at Byte's home directory, which was set to `'/home/byte'` by default.
+Byte's home is a `directory`, which is really just a special kind of the resource type `file`.
 The `title` of any file is the same as the path to that file.
-Take a look at Ralph's home directory.
+Take a look at Byte's home directory.
 Enter the command:

-	puppet resource file /home/ralph/assistant
+	puppet resource file /home/byte/assistant

 {% task 6 %}
 What? `ensure => 'absent',`?
 Values of the `ensure` attribute indicate the basic state of a resource.
 A value of absent means it doesn't exist at all.
-When you created Ralph, you automatically assigned him an address, but neglected to put anything there.
+When you created Byte, you automatically assigned an address, but neglected to put anything there.
 Do this now:

-	mkdir /home/ralph/assistant
+	mkdir /home/byte/assistant

 Now have another look:

-	puppet resource file /home/ralph/assistant
+	puppet resource file /home/byte/assistant

+{% aside Quest Progress %}

 Awesome!
 Have you noticed when you successfully finsihed a task the 'completed tasks' increases?
 Check on your progress to see how you're doing.
 Type the following command: